Our story

 • Second patent

-Inspired by retractable awning mechanisms, a second patent is filed and granted for a system that folds the rack mechanism into the bumper — invisible when not in use.
+Inspired by retractable awning mechanisms, a second patent is filed and granted for a system that folds the rack mechanism into the bumper.
+Thus removing the weak ball joint and providing 2 load paths throughout.

 • Tesla Model 3

-Proof of concept confirmed on a Tesla Model 3.
-The compact rear crash zone and low finisher highlight exactly what the system needs to perform at its best — informing the next application.
+Proof of concept confirmed on a Tesla Model 3, but the compact rear crash zone and the low finisher height does not allow for an attractive embodiment.

 • BMW i4

-The BMW i4, with its generous rear crash zone and taller finisher, provides the ideal platform.
+The BMW i4, with its European standard rear crash zone and taller finisher, provides the ideal platform.
 Plans were made to launch a limited edition.